Made the big decision to sell your coffee shop? Or perhaps you’re making plans for a year or more down the line when you want to move on.

 - Landlord’s costs, unless the buyer agrees to pay tax on any capital gains accrued

-- Transfer /sale fee to the franchisor, either fixed or as a percentage of purchase price
+- Transfer/sale fee to the franchisor, which is either fixed or as a percentage of the purchase price

 Ready to sell?
-You are just 10 minutes away from advertising your business to 1.5 million prospective buyers.
-Sell your business today .
+You are just 10 minutes away from advertising your business to thousands of prospective buyers.
+List your business on BusinessesForSale.com today.